wizardwand/photoorganiser/README.md

 # Photo Organiser

-This project will organize all the photos and videos that you have in Following Format
+This project will organize all the photos and videos that you have in Following Format YYYY_$MonthNumber_MONTH

-Default ::: YYYY_$MonthNumber_MONTH

 ![text](./images/Output.JPG)